Society Awards

 Candidates can self-nominate or be nominated by a member of the Society.

-Maël Lebreton
+2024 – Maël Lebreton

 Best Dissertation Award

 In order to acknowledge the exceptional work done by PhD students and to encourage excellence in the scholarship, research and writing in the field of neuroeconomics, SNE is pleased to invite submissions for its Best Dissertation Award.
-This award recognizes the best PhD thesis in neuroeconomics concluded in the year preceding the submission deadline of May 31, 2024.
+This award recognizes the best PhD thesis in neuroeconomics concluded in the year preceding the submission deadline of May 19, 2025.

 The Award consists of a complimentary One-year Membership to the Society for Neuroeconomics (2025).
 You may also nominate up to two (2) other colleagues to receive a complimentary membership should you wish.

-Applications will open in March 2025
+Applications will open April 2025

 Eligibility, Application Process & Selection Process